 So, if your family produces large wastes, you should buy a more powerful and large disposal unit.
 But if you only produce a little waste go for a less powerful unit.

 This is an essential factor.
 It will guide you in managing the waste.
-So, a motor that operates at high speed creates lesser waste than the one that works at a slower speed.
+So, a motor that operates at a high speed creates lesser waste than the one that works at a slower speed.

 Are Garbage Disposals Bad for Septic Systems

-These tanks can last over 40 years but with proper care and maintenance.
+These tanks can last over 40 years with proper care and maintenance.
 It needs you to sieve through what you know is going into the septic tank.
 Some things may cause clogs or damage the pipes, thereby causing massive damage to your whole system unit.